umaumax/playground/README.md

 ' title clip-share

-participant "local" as Local
+'participant "local" as Local
-participant "remote" as Remote
+'participant "remote" as Remote

 loop monitoring clipboard
     opt if local local clipboard has changed